deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “So what, exactly, is our mission?
 I mean besides fetching boxes and avoiding Snake-Bears?”

 “I believe the rule is ‘pillage, *then* burn.’
-Genshi’s huge, expressive ears flicked back in a classic Gaoian smug smirk.
+Meereo’s huge, expressive ears flicked back in a classic Gaoian smug smirk.

 “Riiight.
 Easy to get that the wrong way ‘round.”